LongxiangLuo/longxiangluo.github.io/README.md

 ## 🌱 **Long-term Vision** ##

 <p style="text-align: left;">
-> My academic training and prior experience span social sciences, arts, humanities, and Artificial Intelligence, and I worked in the media and technology industry for a long time as well.
+> My academic training spans social sciences, arts, humanities, and Artificial Intelligence, and I worked in the media and technology industry for a long time.
 As such, I aspire to integrate social science expertise, humanistic perspectives, and AI-related insights to ensure my future work delivers tangible and meaningful impact within both academia and the real-world context, particularly in the field of AI plus health.
-Beyond conventional academic pursuits, I also plan to advance "AI for a better life" through collaborations with government agencies, NGOs, and commercial entities.
+Beyond conventional academic pursuits, I plan to advance "AI for a better life" through collaborations with government agencies, NGOs, and commercial entities as well.
 </p>

 ---